kairosity/mp3-snapathon/README.md

 <p align="left">
   <img src="static/images/mongodb-connection-2.png">
 </p>
 5. Copied the connection string and pasted it in my env.py file editing it to include my dbname and my user password.

+6.Created an instance of PyMongo and passed the application to that instance as below:

+        mongo = PyMongo(app)

 ## Heroku Deployment